Evening Garden Talks 2018/2019

 This talk is about the rare plants I have been growing for over thirty years.
 I have grown over 10,000 different plants.
 I look at the success the failures and my obsession for collecting obscure plants .

-15. Historical talk on the explorer A.E.
-Pratt
+15. Historical talk on My Ancestor and explorer

 16. Growing Gesneriads.
 Petrocosmea, Ramonda.